15 Top Trails For Hiking In Los Angeles

 8. Lake Hollywood Hike

 Lake Hollywood is an easy, stroller-friendly trail surrounded by trees and deer, turtle, ducks, and other amazing discoveries!
-A 3.5 mile loop with only a total elevation gain of 100 feet, makes it the perfect stroller friendly hike.
+A 3.5 mile loop with only a total elevation gain of 100 feet, makes it perfect for any family looking to go hiking in Los Angeles.

 Trailhead address: 6398 Weidlake Drive, Los Angeles, CA 90068